open-contracting/standard/docs/guidance/map/beneficial_ownership.md

 To allow users to connect contracting data and beneficial ownership data, you should use the same [organization identifiers](https://standard.open-contracting.org/latest/en/schema/identifiers/#organization-ids) in both datasets.

-Alternatively, you can **publish beneficial ownership data in OCDS** using the [beneficial owners extension](https://extensions.open-contracting.org/en/extensions/beneficialOwners/master/) if:
+At the same time, you can **publish beneficial ownership data in OCDS** using the [beneficial owners extension](https://extensions.open-contracting.org/en/extensions/beneficialOwners/master/), in particular if:

-* You cannot implement a separate beneficial ownership register; or
+* You cannot implement a separate beneficial ownership register.
+* The companies are not included in any beneficial ownership register: for example, companies based in another country.
 * You collect data in both a beneficial ownership register and a procurement system **and** the threshold for disclosure in the procurement system is lower than in the beneficial ownership register.

 ## Publish separate contracting and beneficial ownership datasets